 These are all freebies and excellent stuff for newbies who never built a membership site before.

 However, this is a free plugin, and free always comes with some restrictions.

 S2Membrs free plugin doesn’t let you drip content and you also cannot create coupon codes.
 It’s also limited to only 4 paid membership levels.

 So if you’re serious about creating a membership site, you either need to purchase the premium version of this plugin, or one of the other six from the list.

 There are two pro versions.
-Cheaper one is $89, a one-time fee.
+The cheaper one is $89, a one-time fee.